ball-lightning6/neural-sculpting-paradigm/DOCS_GENERATE_en.md

     - `NUM_SAMPLES` (500000): Dataset size.

 - **Training Recommendations:** Use models that support float output (like MLP), train with `train_mlp.py`.
 Pay special attention to whether the model can converge, as output is no longer discrete 0/1 but continuous arbitrary real numbers.

 ---

+## 24. **cellular_automata/generate_ca_rule110_minimalist_trace.py**

+- **Purpose:** Generates a dataset for the cellular automaton Rule 110 in a **minimalist text explanation format**, specifically designed for training autoregressive language models (like GPT).
+Unlike `generate_ca_text_format_dataset.py`, which only outputs the final state, this script outputs CoT (Chain-of-Thought)-style explanations containing the step-by-step computational process for each layer.

+- **Experimental Context (Paper, Act 10):** This script is an extension of the "Autoregressive" experiment in Act 10 of the paper.
+The paper suggests that while standard autoregressive Transformers can learn CA evolution, they might still rely on the core idea of the paradigm (i.e., predicting each position essentially as an independent classification task).
+By providing a fine-grained computational process (neighborhood→result mapping for each bit), this script tests whether autoregressive models can learn a step-by-step evolution process that is closer to "true reasoning".

+- **Logic:**
+    1. Generate a random 30-bit binary initial state.
+    2. Perform a 2-layer Rule 110 evolution on that state.
+    3. For each layer, generate a "minimalist explanation" text:
+        - For each position *i*, record its neighborhood `(left, center, right)` and the output result in the format `"101>1"`.
+        - Concatenate the 30 such computation processes with spaces to form the "Trace" for that layer.
+        - Immediately output the full evolved state for that layer.
+    4. Concatenate the explanations for all layers with newline characters to form the complete CoT text.
+    5. Format it as a prompt-answer pair: `"Evolve Rule 110:\n[Initial State] -> \n[CoT Explanation]"`.

+- **I/O Format:**
+    - Output: A JSON object containing a single field:
+        - `text`: The complete prompt+answer string for use in autoregressive model training.

+- **Output Example (2-layer evolution):**
+    ```
+    Evolve Rule 110:
+    101101... ->
+    100>1 011>1 110>1 ...
+(30 neighborhood>result pairs)
+    110101...
+(Layer 1 result)
+    110>1 101>1 010>1 ...
+(30 neighborhood>result pairs)
+    011010...
+(Layer 2 final result)
+    ```

+- **Main Parameters:**
+    - `NUM_BITS` (30): CA width.
+    - `TOTAL_LAYERS` (2): Number of evolution layers.
+    - `DATASET_SIZE` (500000): Dataset size.

+- **Training Recommendation:** Use a Decoder-only Transformer (e.g., GPT-2) with a custom Data Collator to ensure loss is computed only on the answer part.
+Note: Because the output contains detailed computation traces, the text length is long, requiring a sufficiently large `CONTEXT_LENGTH` (recommended >1024).

+- **Comparison with Related Scripts:**
+    - vs. `generate_ca_text_format_dataset.py`: The latter only outputs the final state, without intermediate processes.
+    - vs. `generate_ca110_full_trace.py`: The latter outputs the full trace but in a multi-label binary classification format, intended for non-autoregressive models.

+---